DynamoRIO/dynamorio/core/ir/riscv64/isl/README.md

          `codec.h`).
        - `arg_name`: Name to use in instruction creation macros.
        - `is_dest`: True if it is a destination operand.
+       - `is_implicit`: True if it is an implicit operand.
        - `opsz_def`: Operand size (`OPSZ_*` value) or if this field decodes into an operand of a different size depending on instruction - dictionary indexed by instruction mnemonic with operand size values.